damianhakert/damianhakert.github.io/source/_posts/2016-03-22-gitlab-8-6-released.markdown

     CREATE EXTENSION IF NOT EXISTS pg_trgm;

+Users using GitLab's Omnibus packages do _not_ have to manually enable this extension as this is done automatically.

 To check if the extension is enabled you can run the following query:

     SELECT true AS enabled